 Cattail and Lilies Table Lamp

-Materials: Square brass base, a translucent square acrylic (Lucite) thick block.
-Brass, bronze or some other copper alloy for the cattail/bulrush reed and lilies leaves.
+Materials: Square brass base, a translucent square acrylic (Lucite) thick block on top.
+Blue felt on the bottom of the base.
+Brass, bronze or some other copper alloy for the cattail, bulrush reeds and lilies leaves.
 Brass rod.
-Blue felt on the bottom of the base.
-Spotted cardboard round lampshade, gold coloured inside.
-2 gold painted Bakelite sockets.
+Spotted cardboard conical round lampshade, gold coloured inside.
+2 gold painted Bakelite E27 sockets.